 And what do all these ingredients have in common?
 FRESH, HEALTHY, full of nutrition and vitamins....oh and fiber!
 There's a lot of fiber in this meal!

 Now, let me introduce you to the marinade.

 It's a marinade I just can't live without!
-Full of zesty flavor, this one starts with an olive oil and white wine vinegar base mixed with smoked paprika, garlic powder, fresh squeezed lemon juice, oregano, parsley, salt, and pepper.
+Full of zesty flavor, this one starts with olive oil and white wine vinegar base mixed with smoked paprika, garlic powder, freshly squeezed lemon juice, oregano, parsley, salt, and pepper.